 There are many types of earthquakes, which are classified on different grounds.
 They are described below

-About 40 percent of earthquakes occur in the first belt and 54 percent of the Pacific belt in the second belt surrounds the Pacific Ocean from the southern tip of the Andes to Alaska and from Kamswatka to New Zealand.
-Due to the combined action of stratification and volcanic eruption, severe earthquakes occur in this belt.
+About 40 percent of earthquakes occur in the first belt, and 54 percent occur in the second belt.
+Severe earthquakes occur in the circum-Pacific belt due to the combined action of stratification and volcanic eruption.

-In the second belt, there is a mountain range from the Pyrenees to the Himalayas.
-Due to stratification in this belt, more earthquakes occur.
-Many parts of this belt are thousands of kilometers away from the volcano.
-One branch of this belt is spread over the mid-oceanic coast.
+In the Middle Atlantic Ocean and Mediterranean Belt, many parts are thousands of kilometers away from volcanoes, and one branch of this belt is spread over the mid-oceanic coast.
 Its most active part is at the equator.
-The second branch of the belt extends through the Jordan Valley to the rift valley of East Africa.
-One of its branches also goes to the Indian Ocean via the Aravana peninsula.
+The second branch of the belt extends through the Jordan Valley to the rift valley of East Africa, and one of its branches goes to the Indian Ocean via the Aravana peninsula.

 Effects of Earthquake

-(ii) destruction of cities
+- Destruction of cities

-(vi) uplift and subsidence of land
+- Uplift and subsidence of land